anms23/aspose-imaging-probe/how_to_edit_photo_image_programmaticaly.md

 ## Remove background

 Sometimes you need to remove a background from a photo and leave only human’s figures or other objects on a white field.
-Removing a picture background or editing a photo background are more complicated tasks than the basic image manipulations mentioned above.
+Removing a picture background or photo background change are more complicated tasks than the basic image manipulations mentioned above.
 With Aspose.Imaging library you can effectively remove or change a photo background.
 The image library can automatically mask background pixels and set them to zero (white color) or another color.
 Additionally Imaging.Cloud API can be used for improving masking results.
 The Cloud API is used for detecting objects on a photo and applying detected objects’ bounds to the image more precisely.

 Original image: